wdi5syd/yearbook_progress/README.md

 ## File formats
 We are using SASS for CSS and Coffeescript for JS.
 You may use `.haml` or `.erb`

+JS/Coffee will go in the /javascripts folder.
+CSS/SASS will go in the /stylesheets folder.
+Images will go in the /images folder.
 JSON objects will go in the /data folder.